ah-sabbir/Common-command-line-interface-CCLI/README.md

 cd Common-command-line-interface-CCLI
 ./install
 ```
-After install close your terminal and open it again
+After install close your terminal and open it again or enter `source ~/.bashrc` command.

 ## Update CCLI
+> Note
+ * Before update open your `*rc` file and remove all of alias from `*rc` files....
+ * and then try to update

 Copy and paste those commands on your terminal
 ```
 cd Common-command-line-interface-CCLI